learosema/boulders-slides/src/webgpu-differences.md

 layout: slide
 variant: slide--centered
 ---
-- WebGPU state is no longer tied to a `canvas` rendering context, but a `GPUDevice`
+- WebGPU state is no longer tied to a `canvas` rendering context,<br>but a `GPUDevice`
-- WebGPU is an abstraction layer, relying on DirectX or Metal
+- WebGPU is an abstraction layer, relying on DirectX or Metal,<br>WebGL is a thin layer over OpenGL
 - WebGPU is mostly stateless, WebGL is stateful.
 - WebGPU Shaders are Rust-like, WebGL Shaders are C++-like.
 - WebGPU has Compute Shaders, WebGL has not.